 If you suspect that either you have or your child has PDA, you can join the PDA Australia (Pathological Demand Avoidance), PDA New Zealand (Pathological Demand Avoidance) or PDA Adults Global Facebook support groups and connect with other families.
 It is not necessary to have a diagnosis to join these groups.
 Sometimes, a person does not meet enough criteria to get an autism diagnosis but may still find the PDA strategies helpful.

-teachers and assistants that they join the
+child's care that they join the PDA

-PDA Teacher Network Facebook group.
+Professionals' Network Facebook group.